j2store/userguide/paypal-plugin-subscription.md

 ### PayPal Reference Transactions for Subscriptions

-PayPal plugin for subscription makes it possible to sell multiple subscriptions, change recurring totals and billing schedule, and allow customers to switch subscriptions.
+This system makes it possible to sell multiple subscriptions, change recurring totals and billing schedule, and allow customers to switch subscriptions.

 However, there is a catch: **PayPal must enable Reference Transaction support on your PayPal account** in order to use this.